What Can I Do With An Information Technology Major?

 asked by Nora from Orlando, FL

-There are a ton of different careers you can get into with a major in IT, Nora.
-Information technology majors can not only become programmers, but also communications specialists, data communications analysts, database administrators, product development majors, support specialists, quality assurance analysts, systems integrators, inventory managers, internet marketing analysts, network operators and much more.
+There are a ton of different careers you can get into with a major in IT.
+Information technology majors can not only become programmers, but also communications specialists, data communications analysts, database administrators, product development majors, support specialists, quality assurance analysts, systems integrators, inventory managers, internet marketing analysts, network operators, IT managers, and much more.

 If salary is a major consideration, there shouldn’t be a problem.
 If you check out the IT professions listed by the Bureau of Labor Statistics (BLS), you’ll find that the lowest earning profession is that of computer support specialist.